netor98/tesis_deteccion_somnolencia/README.md

 pip install -r requirements.txt

-### 3. (Optional) Enable auto-start

-See drowsiness-detector.service and auto_start.py for running as a background service.

 ### Standalone Detector (CLI)

 python standalone_detector.py

 • This will start the detection loop using your default camera.

 • When drowsiness is detected, an alarm sound will play.

 ### Streamlit Web App